- 2 onions

 5. While the chilli simmers, finely shred the kale leaves, discarding any thick or dry stems.
 Roughly chop the coriander leaves and stalks.

 6. When the chilli has simmered for 20 mins, the lentils and squash should be tender.
 Cook for 5 mins more if necessary, adding a splash more water.
-Tip in the cacao powder and add half the coriander.
+Tip in the cocoa powder and add half the coriander.
 Stir in the shredded kale and cook, lid off, for 5 mins till the kale has softened.

 7. Taste the chilli and add salt or pepper if you think it needs it.
 Spoon into warmed bowls and garnish with the remaining coriander.
+Delicious by itself, or serve with steamed rice, jacket potatoes or crusty bread.